rlassche/mojolicious_websockets/README.md

 # Use the cli application

-When the web application is running, you can start the CLI: `perl client.pl`.
+When the web application is running, you can start the CLI: `perl client.pl  'a message to send'`.

 A message will send to the server and result will be displayed.